course-go/reelgoofy/README.md

 A minimal set of tests just to cover the basic functionality will do.

+If you decide to implement the bonus, please do so in an additional commit/s.

 ## Requirements

 The implemented API complies with the OpenAPI specification.